rackerlabs/design-system/_docs/style/glossary.md

 ### Fields

-Grouping for a single piece of user input (name, address, credit card number, etc.) Field's contain the following types of inputs:
+Grouping for a single piece of user input (name, address, credit card number, etc.) Fields contain the following types of inputs:

 #### Error text